Bishellable drawings of $K_n$: Conclusion

-Furthermore, O.A.\ and B.V.\ were partially supported by the ESF EUROCORES programme EuroGIGA -- CRP ComPoSe, Austrian Science Fund (FWF): I648-N18; S.F.-M.~was supported by the NSF grant DMS-1400653; P.M.\ was partially supported by the ESF EUROCORES programme EuroGIGA -- CRP GraDR, 10-EuroGIGA-OP-003 (DFG); P.R.\ was partially supported by the ESF EUROCORES programme EuroGIGA -- CRP ComPoSe, MICINN Project EUI-EURC-2011-4306; and B.M.\ and R.B.R.\ were supported by NSERC.
+Furthermore, O.A.\ and B.V.\ were partially supported by the ESF EUROCORES programme EuroGIGA -- CRP ComPoSe, Austrian Science Fund (FWF): I648-N18; S.F.-M.~was supported by the NSF grant DMS-1400653; B.M.\ was supported in part by an NSERC Discovery Grant R611450 (Canada), by the Canada Research Chairs program, and by the research project J1-8130 of ARRS (Slovenia).
+P.M.\ was partially supported by the ESF EUROCORES programme EuroGIGA -- CRP GraDR, 10-EuroGIGA-OP-003 (DFG); P.R.\ was partially supported by MINECO project MTM2014-54207 and ESF EUROCORES programme EuroGIGA -- CRP ComPoSe, MICINN Project EUI-EURC-2011-4306; and R.B.R.\ was supported by NSERC grant number 41705-2014 057082.